Quick Start¶

 argument to the set

-This will configure your working directory to use the correct version of
+This will configure your working directory to use the given version of

 rustc